ianbunn/irbunn/README.md

 Idea and trend started by [Tierney (@bitandbang)]

-To create your own, use [create-my-card].
+To create your own, follow the steps here: [create-my-card].

 ie: `npm init my-card`